 EXPERIMENTAL EVALUATION

+We

-We evaluated to demonstrate that a Bluetooth loader can improve the efficiency of software development, that the proposed multitask processing executes effectively compared to existing multitask processing or co-routine, and that the initiation of mruby applications are synchronized.
-In ad- dition, we focused on benefits of CBD.
+demonstrated that a Bluetooth loader can improve the efficiency of software development and that the proposed multitask processing executes effectively compared with existing multitask processing or co-routine.
+In addition, the initiation of mruby applications is synchronized.
+Moreover, we focused on the benefits of CBD.
 We implemented the proposed system on a LEGO MINDSTORMS EV3 [9] (300MHz ARM9-based Sitara AM1808 system-on-a-chip) compiled with gcc 4.9.3 -O2 and mruby version 1.2.0.

-Improving Development Efficiency by Bluetooth Loader.
+Improving Development Efficiency by Bluetooth Loader:

 The Bluetooth loader can reduce the development time.
 With the proposed framework, developers do not need to rewrite a storage/ROM device because only the bytecode should be transferred.
 For example, with the existing system, when mruby programs are modified, developers must remove an SD card from the target device, connect the host PC, compile/link the platform, and reinsert the SD card in the target device in